flatironinstitute/sciware/17_FICluster/main.md

 # Running Parallel Jobs on the FI Cluster

+## Slurm, Job Arrays, and disBatch

+Different ways to run parallel jobs on the Flatiron cluster

 ## Slurm

 - How do you share a set of computational resources among cycle-hungry scientists?